Busby Berkeley

-Berkeley William Enos (November 29, 1895 – March 14, 1976), known professionally as Busby Berkeley, was an American film director and musical choreographer.
-Berkeley devised elaborate musical production numbers that has often involved complex geometric patterns.
+Berkeley William Enos (November 29, 1895 – March 14, 1976), known professionally as Busby Berkeley, was an American film director and musical choreographer, best known for his collaboration with Warner Brothers in the early to mid-1930s.
+Berkeley devised elaborate musical production numbers that often involved complex geometric patterns.
 His work used large numbers of showgirls and props as fantasy elements in kaleidoscopic on-screen performances.

 Early life

-Berkeley was born in Los Angeles, California, to Francis Enos (who died when Busby was eight) and stage actress Gertrude Berkeley (1864–1946).
-Among Gertrude's friends, and a performer in Tim Frawly's Stock company run by Busby Berkeley's father, were actress Amy Busby from whom Berkeley gained the appellation "Buzz" or "Busby" and actor William Gillette, then only four years away from playing Sherlock Holmes.
+Berkeley was born in Los Angeles, California, to the stage actor Francis Enos (1863–1904) and the stage actress Gertrude Berkeley (1864–1946).
+Among Gertrude's friends, and a performer in Tim Frawly's Stock company run by Busby Berkeley's father, were actress Amy Busby from whom Berkeley gained the appellation "Buzz" or "Busby", and actor William Gillette.
 Whether he was christened Busby Berkeley William Enos, or Berkeley William Enos, with Busby's being a nickname, is unknown – the "Child's names" entry on his birth certificate is blank.

 In addition to her stage work, Gertrude played mother roles in silent films while Berkeley was still a child.
 Berkeley made his stage début at five, acting in the company of his performing family.

 In 1917, he lived in Athol, Massachusetts, working as an advertising and sales manager.
 During World War I, Berkeley served in the U.S. Army as a field artillery lieutenant, drilling 1,200 soldiers in complex choreography.